dhrubabasu/canoto/README.md

 ### Pass-By-Value Messages

-By default, the auto-generated `canotoData` struct includes atomic variables.
-This ensures that `MarshalCanoto` can be called at the same time on multiple threads, which is expected for what appears to be a read only method.
+The auto-generated `canotoData` struct utilizes atomic reads and writes to ensure that `MarshalCanoto` can be called at the same time on multiple threads.
+Concurrent calls to `MarshalCanoto` are expected for what appears to be a read-only method.

-However, this results in being unable to pass messages by value due to the [NoCopy](https://github.com/golang/go/issues/8005) included on atomic variables.

-Because calling `MarshalCanoto` concurrently with copying a message is not safe, the `canoto:"nocopy"` tag can be added to the `canotoData` field to disallow message copying.
+However, concurrently marshalling and passing messages by value may cause race detection failures.
+To explicitly disallow passing messages by value, the `canoto:"nocopy"` tag can be added to the `canotoData` field.
+This results in the [NoCopy](https://github.com/golang/go/issues/8005) pattern being used to warn against incorrect usage.

 For example: